Loljaca/Emergent_Constraints/README.md

 ## Why shall we care about emergent constraints in climate sensitivity?
-__Climate sensitivity__ is a measure of the response of the global climate system to a certain forcing e.g. a measure of the change (increase) in global mean temperature when there is a doubling of the atmospheric CO2 concentration.
+__Climate sensitivity__ is a measure of the response of the global climate system to a certain forcing e.g. a measure of the change (increase) in global mean temperature when there is a doubling of the atmospheric $CO_2$ concentration.
 IPCC: the value is around 3 degrees Celsius, depending on positive and negative feedback effects (sea ice, water vapour, clouds, greenhouse gases); without feedback effect the change would be around 1 degree Celsius.
-In the long run the increase could be greater than 3 degrees since the CO2 concentration can be more than double, while in the short run the warming could be less due to the thermal inertia of the ocean.
+In the long run the increase could be greater than 3 degrees since the $CO_2$ concentration can be more than double, while in the short run the warming could be less due to the thermal inertia of the ocean.

-Climate sensitivity and other relevant stuff well-explained [here](http://climate-dynamics.org/reducing-uncertainties-in-climate-projections-with-emergent-constraints-part-1-concept/) and [here](http://news.mit.edu/2010/explained-climate-sensitivity).
+__Emergent constraints__: reducing uncertainties in climate change projections $\longleftrightarrow$ reducing the most influential uncertainties in different climate models.
+[Approach](http://climate-dynamics.org/reducing-uncertainties-in-climate-projections-with-emergent-constraints-part-1-concept/): identify a relationship = [_emergent constraint](https://link.springer.com/article/10.1007/s40641-015-0027-1)_ between an observable variable $A$ (_predictor_) and the inter-model responses $B$ to a radiative perturbation.
+Observed values of $A$ are used to __constrain__ the responses $B$.
+Weighted average of the models: difference between a model ouput for $A$ and the observed value $\rightarrow$ outliers.
+Reliability: check the physical mechanisms underlying the above relationship, observation errors and spread etc.

-__Emergent constraints__: ...
+Climate sensitivity, emergent constraints, and other relevant stuff well-explained [here](http://climate-dynamics.org/reducing-uncertainties-in-climate-projections-with-emergent-constraints-part-1-concept/) and [here](http://news.mit.edu/2010/explained-climate-sensitivity).

 ## Aim
 __Find relevant emergent constraints and investigate their reliability.__